0xTemplar/Avalon/README.md

 **The Decentralized Creative Economy Platform**

-Avalon is a blockchain-powered platform that revolutionizes how creative professionals collaborate, compete, and get compensated for their work.
+Avalon is am Etherlink-powered platform that revolutionizes how creative professionals collaborate, compete, and get compensated for their work.
 Built on Etherlink (Tezos Layer 2), Avalon connects creators, clients, and collaborators in a trustless, transparent ecosystem where creative challenges become opportunities for earning and growth.

 ## Table of Contents